Fully-funded Summer School

 The use of online tutorials and exercises on Blackboard, the University’s virtual learning environment, allows us to include interactive training in our courses and to facilitate learning in specific areas such as essay writing and grammatical terminology.

 You will be assessed throughout each year by a combination of continuous assessment, seminar presentations, essays, and formal exams at the end of each semester.
 While final year work is most heavily weighted in determining the degree class, your achievements during your second year and your year abroad are also taken into account.

 You will have regular meetings with your personal tutor to discuss progress in your studies.
-Your personal tutor will also provide a sympathetic ear for all matters of personal concern, whether academic, financial, housing, career or social.
+Your personal tutor will also provide a sympathetic ear for all matters of personal concern, whether they be academic, financial, housing, career or social issues.

 When not attending lectures, seminars or other timetabled sessions you will be expected to continue learning independently through self-study.
 Typically, this will involve reading journal articles and books, working on individual and group projects, undertaking research in the library, preparing coursework assignments and presentations, and preparing for exams.
 To help with your independent learning, you can access the Library and our social study spaces in halls of residence.

 Your contact hours will depend on the option modules you select.
 You can see details of the contact hours on individual module pages.